 Think about letting go as if you were a child on a slide: if you hold on to the sides and don’t let go, you won’t glide down and experience a sense of exhilaration and freedom.

-When you meditate you become the observer: you notice yourself, your thoughts and what is going on around you without judgement.
+When you meditate you become the watcher: you notice yourself and learn to observe your thoughts without judgement.
 It’s a bit like sitting on a bench observing the passing traffic, but you don’t dwell on the make or speed of each car.
 Cars come and go, just like your thoughts.

 The secret to letting go is to simply allow your thoughts to flow in and out of your consciousness without holding on to them or judging yourself for having them.
 Let thoughts be, instead of trying to control them or stop them altogether.